Kalambo Falls: Chronology of the site

 Attempts to date artifacts from Kalambo Falls have resulted in inconsistent results, ranging from 110,000 years ago with racemization to 182,000 ±10,000 to 76,000 ±10,000 years ago with applied uranium series dating.
 These studies underscore the difficulty in establishing a chronology for human habitation at the falls, which has led some archaeologists to disregard its significance in the African archaeological record.

 However, optically stimulated luminescence (OSL) on quartz artifacts has recently improved understanding of the site's chronology.
 OSL works by sending signals through a crystalline material and collects data on how long ago the stone was exposed to light or heat.

 OSL results have led to the creation of a new chronology for the site, broken into six stages.
 Stage 1 ranges between approximately 500,000 to 300,000 years ago.
 Stage 2 ranges from 300,000 to 50,000 years ago.
 Stage 3 dates range from 50,000 to 30,000 years ago.
 Stage 4 deposits date to 1,500 to 500 years ago and Stage 5 follows after 490 years ago.

 Acheulean stone tools (Mode 2 and 3 technologies) were collected from stratigraphic layers corresponding to the first and second stages.
 More complex Mode 3 tools came from the first three stages and are also found in Stage 4, whose corresponding layers contain a mix of Stone and Iron Age artifacts.

 Zambia and UNESCO significance

 In 1964, the archaeological site was gazetted as a national monument by Zambia's National Heritage Conservation Commission.
 It has since been protected under Zambia's 1989 National Heritage Conservation Act.
 In 2009, Kalambo Falls was included on UNESCO list of tentative World Heritage Sites.
 Justifications for the inclusion are that the Kalambo Falls are the 2nd highest waterfalls in Africa, the evidence of one of the longest examples of human occupation in sub-Saharan Africa, and the collected stone tools are from one of the world's earliest tool industries, the Acheulean.

-As of today, Kalambo Falls remains on the tentative list for recognition as a protected World Heritage site.
+As of 2016, Kalambo Falls remains on the tentative list for recognition as a protected World Heritage site.

+In February 2025, Rose Ngunangwa, executive director of Tanzania Media for Community Development stated that including Kalambo Falls among UNESCO Cultural Heritage sites will help in the economy and recognition of the area stating: "Kalambo Falls also deserves to be among the wonders of the world due to its uniqueness and the forest conservation which surrounds the area and the history behind it.
+The Ministry of Natural Resources and Tourism should invite investors to build good hotels and shops in the area where tourists who come will be able to sleep and get all the basic needs."